koljapluemer/obsidian-the-queue/README.md

 [Linking in Obsidian](https://help.obsidian.md/Linking+notes+and+files/Internal+links) is extremely useful.

-*The Queue* detects (of type [misc](#standard-notes--miscellaneous--default) notes with no outgoing links and will occasionally prompt you to add connections such a note.
+To support you in this regard, *The Queue* detects  notes (of type [misc](#standard-notes--miscellaneous--default)) with no outgoing links and will occasionally prompt you to add connections such a note.

 Similar to [Leech Improvement](#leech-improvement), this feature is automatic and requires no setup from your side.